 You do not have to be on or eligible for General Assistance (GA) to get EGA.

 You must use your own money first.
 EGA can be used to pay what you can't.
-The county can make you sell your personal property to raise money, but only if someone will buy it at a reasonable price soon enough to fix the emergency.

 You can appeal.
 Give the worker a letter that says you want an “expedited” appeal.
 Expedited means faster than usual because it is an emergency.
 Date the letter and keep a copy.
 See our fact sheet, Welfare Appeals.
 Call your legal aid office right away.